ebelle/reddit-emotion-dataset/README.md

 python reddit_scraper.py --save-path data/ \
 --reddit-credentials credentials.yaml

-If you'd like to hand clean the titles being scraped first, use the --titles-only flag.
-This will return a csv with the titles of all the posts to be scraped.
-After cleaning, in order to get the comments, run the scraper again with:

-bash
-python reddit_scraper.py --save-path data/ \
---get-comments data/titles.csv \
---reddit-credentials credentials.yaml

 Title search terms can be changed by creating your own --emotion-dict for the scraper.
 Default dictionary is :<br />
 {"happy":["happy","happier", "happiest", "ecstatic", "pleasure","joy", "joyful", "joyous","happiness"],<br />